mixxxdj/mixxx/source/chapters/library.rst

 The library manages all your music files.
 This is where you can find the tracks you want to play and load them into a channel.
-Alternatively, you can also use your external filemanager and drop files onto the waveform display.
+Alternatively, you can also use your external file-manager and drop files onto the waveform display.
 The sidebar on the left contains different collections of music.
 The view on the right displays the tracks in those collections.